-Researchers restore coordinated limb movement in dogs with severe spinal cord injuryNovember 20th, 2012 in Neuroscience /
+Researchers restore coordinated limb movement in dogs with severe spinal cord injuryNovember 20, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—In a collaboration between the University's Veterinary School and MRC's Regenerative Medicine Centre, scientists used a unique type of cell to regenerate the damaged part of the dogs' spines.
 The researchers are cautiously optimistic that the work could have a future role in the treatment of human patients with similar injuries if used alongside other treatments.